 His clients include Adventist HealthCare, Lerner Enterprises, Tower Companies, Alexandria Real Estate Equities, Buchanan Partners, Howard Hughes Medical Institute, B.F.
 Saul Company, National Lutheran Communities & Services, and Bernstein Management Co.

-Robby has been an active leader in many of the area’s most prominent civic, community and cultural organizations, including Strathmore Hall Foundation, the Montgomery County Economic Development Corporation, the Greater Bethesda Chamber of Commerce, Imagination Stage, the BCC High School Educational Foundation, and the Bethesda Urban Partnership.
-Since 1988, he has served frequently as Lerch Early's Board Chair and Managing Partner.
+Robby has been an active leader in many of the area’s most prominent civic, community and cultural organizations, including Strathmore Hall Foundation, the Greater Bethesda Chamber of Commerce, Imagination Stage, the BCC High School Educational Foundation, and the Bethesda Urban Partnership.
+Since 1988, he has served frequently as Lerch Early's board chair and managing partner.
+He currently serves as chair of the Montgomery County Economic Development Corporation.

 Robby is an avid biker and aficionado of all the arts, including film and photography, but his greatest love is live music of all kinds.
 He plays drums in an adult rock band, The Uncounted.